JoksuH/weeks_menu_backend/README.md

 When a menu has been saved, the user can then get a shopping list which combines ingredients required from all of the recipes in the menu.

-Frontend was created using React, using Material-UI for design and Framer Motion for animations.
-Backend is running Node.js with Express, using MongoDB.
+The backend is running Node.js with Express, using MongoDB.

+The frontend can be found at https://github.com/JoksuH/weeks_menu_frontend

 ## Features
 - Ability to add new recipes to database by copying and pasting